Microsoft/azure-docs.pt-pt/articles/machine-learning/service/machine-learning-interpretability-explainability.md

                              classes=classes)
     ```

-3. Obter o recurso global valores de importância.
+3. Obtenha os valores globais de importância do recurso.

     ```python
     # you can use the training data or the test data here